Have you ever noticed how our faces change shape as we get older?

 That makes them easy to fit into your routine.

-This can help:
+This kind of work can help:

-If the neck and jawline are your concern, check out natural fixes for turkey neck and jowl line.
+Check out natural fixes for turkey neck and jowl line.
 You'll find my before & after picture there too!

 I’ve tried many different methods, but the one I personally use and recommend is Carolyn’s Facial Fitness.